lief-project/lief-project.github.io/doc/stable/_sources/installation.rst.txt

 SDK
 ---

-For each platform there is an SDK that contains:
+For each platform supported by LIEF there is an SDK that contains:

 * Static library
 * Headers
 * Examples

-Nightly build can be downloaded here: https://lief-project.github.io/packages/sdk while releases are available here: https://github.com/lief-project/LIEF/releases.
+Nightly build can be downloaded on: https://lief-project.github.io/packages/sdk while releases are available on Github release page: https://github.com/lief-project/LIEF/releases.

 Python
 ------